-The Red Fox Game Preserve will present a hunters’ training class at the Lake Huntington Firehouse, 8:30am-4:30pm.
-Preregistration is required.
-Sign up and receive a training manual at Cochecton Mills.
+Red Fox Game Preserve hunter training class at the Lake Huntington Firehouse, 8:30am-4:30pm.
+Soda and hot dogs sold for lunch.
+Pre-registration required.
+Sign up and receive manual at Cochecton Mills.
 631/968-8210.

 The Sullivan West Student Council is sponsoring a clothing fundraiser at the high school in Lake Huntington until Monday, May 25.
 A dumpster donated by Thompson’s Sanitation is next to the parking circle at the high school for your convenience in dropping off bags.

 Sullivan West High School Student Council is sponsoring a blood drive in the high school's cafeteria, 2:30-7:30pm.
 Register at 1-800-733-2767 or www.redcrossblood.org.

 The Transformation Choir will present the Christmas Cantata "Sing With the Angels" by Joel Raney at the Lake Huntington Presbyterian Church, 2pm.
 Other holiday music will be included.
 It's a free concert with donations to benefit area food pantries.
 Refreshments will follow.

 Sullivan West WSUT and SRP Union present "Arsenic and Old Lace" at the high school auditorium, 2pm.
 Proceeds benefit the scholarship fund.